Give Us A Kid Till She's 7 and We'll Have Her For Life

 As Piaget learned in his studies of children several decades ago, kids don’t understand the many differences between advertising and truth, dreams and reality, until perhaps reach age 7 or 8.
 And those early ideas often stick for a lifetime.

 What the Jesuits knew long ago.

-Here are some facts about food and kids, courtesy of Jennifer Harris of the Yale Rudd Center for Food Policy and Obesity and Professor Thomas Robinson of Stanford, as told pediatrician Perri Klass in the 2/12/13 NY Times includes items like:
+Here are some facts about food and kids, courtesy of Jennifer Harris of the Yale Rudd Center for Food Policy and Obesity and Professor Thomas Robinson of Stanford, as told by pediatrician Perri Klass in the 2/12/13 New York Times.
+They include items like:

-1. Give 3-5 year olds identical foods.
+- Give 3- to 5-year-olds identical foods.
 They identify those in the McDonald’s wrappers as tasting better.

-2. The 12-14 TV food ads kids and adolescents see every every day emphasize fast foods, sugared drinks and cereals, candy.
+- The 12-14 TV food ads that kids and adolescents see every day emphasize fast foods, sugared drinks and cereals, and candy.
 Social media like Facebook are the new face of child food advertising.

-4. Every 20 ounce soda contains 16 tablespoons of added sugar – about twice what adults are told is "safe" to take in each day.
+- Every 20-ounce soda contains 16 tablespoons of added sugar — about twice what adults are told is "safe" to take in each day.

 And then there’s the case of Natasha Harris.

 A New Zealander, Natasha Harris died three years ago age 30.
-She left eight kids.
+She left 8 kids.

 In his inquest reported by the BBC, the coroner identified Coca Cola as a major factor in her death.